Raiktor: Background

 By 1081, the Byzantine Empire was in a state of chaos.
 Alexios I Komnenos had just overthrown Nikephoros III Botaneiates, and was confronted with the challenge of dealing with the imminent invasion of the Balkans by Robert Guiscard, the Norman Duke of Apulia.
 Guiscard had used the overthrow of Emperor Michael VII by Nikephoros III in 1078 as a pretext for launching a full-scale assault against the empire.
 By 1081, either by a stroke of good fortune or by some creative manipulation there was waiting for him at Salerno a man who claimed to be Robert's son-in-law, the deposed emperor Michael VII.

 It was soon clear that this monk, Raiktor, was not in fact the deposed emperor.
 Though Michael had indeed become a monk after he was deprived of his throne, by 1081 he had been elevated in the church hierarchy by becoming first a bishop and then an archbishop, and was currently residing at Constantinople.
 Nevertheless, it was too good an opportunity for Guiscard to resist.
 Needing a good pretext to launch a war that many of his nobles were unsure about, he accepted Raiktor's claims to be his imperial relative by marriage.
 Receiving a letter from Raiktor which stated, "Your son-in-law Michael, who has been expelled from his kingdom has arrived here to solicit your assistance", he read it privately to his wife, and then in an assembly of all the Counts he showed it to them.
 In it, he recounted Raiktor's tale about how he'd been robbed of his wife and son and all his possessions by the usurper Botaneiates, and that against his will he had been clothed in a monk's garb instead of wearing a crown, and that he had now appeared as a suppliant.
 Swearing that he would no longer be held back, his nobles all agreed to launch a war against the Eastern Roman Empire.

 Declaring that because of their relationship he must restore the empire to Raiktor, daily he showed honor to the monk, continuing the charade that he was the Emperor Michael, giving him the best place at table, a higher seat, and excessive respect.
-Inevitably, he would commiserate himself on the sad fate of his daughter, and that because of consideration for his son-in-law, he didn't like to speak about Michael's misfortune.
+Inevitably, he would commiserate himself on the sad fate of his daughter, and that because of consideration for his son-in-law, he did not like to speak about Michael's misfortune.

 Not everyone was taken in by the deception.
 Guiscard's ambassador to Constantinople, Raoul, had just returned with news of the overthrow of Botaneiates.
 Laying eyes on Raiktor, he declared that the monk was an imposter, and that his story was a complete fabrication.
 He told Guiscard that he had seen the ex-emperor with his own eyes in Constantinople, apparently living in a monastery.
 At these words, the pseudo-emperor Michael became furious and began berating the Norman nobleman, unhappy that his deception had been uncovered.
 Guiscard, nevertheless, continued with his plans to replace Alexios with Raiktor.